Sharon-SHH/IBM-DataScience-Certificate/IBM_Tools_DS.md

 - MongoDB and Apache Cassandra are examples of NoSQL databases.
 - Apache Hadoop and Apache Spark are used for Big Data analytics.

-**Data Integration and Transformation Tools:** include Apache Airflow and Apache Kafka.
+**Data Integration and Transformation Tools:** include Apache Airflow and Apache Kafka, KubeFlow, Apache Nifi, Apache SparkSQL, and NodeRED

 **Data Visualization Tools:**  include commercial offerings  such as Cognos Analytics, Tableau and PowerBI  and can be used for building dynamic and interactive dashboards.